Angus Crichton

-He previously played for the South Sydney Rabbitohs in the National Rugby League.
+He previously played for the South Sydney Rabbitohs in the NRL.
 He has played for New South Wales in State of Origin, the Prime Minister's XIII.
 He won the 2019 NRL Grand Final with the Sydney Roosters.

 Background

 Crichton was born in Temora, New South Wales, Australia.

-He played his junior rugby league for the Young Cherrypickers, before switching to rugby union in his senior school years at The Scots College (Sydney).
+He played junior rugby union for the Young Yabbies.
+He then boarded at The Scots College (Sydney), where he played rugby union.
 In 2013 he was selected in the New South Wales Schools First XV and the Australian Schoolboys XV.